NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 The lecture slides will be made available as the course progresses.

 ### Lecture Videos
-Videos of the lectures will be made available on Canvas.
+Videos of the Tuesday/Thursday lectures will be made available on Canvas on the same day they are recorded.

 ### Additional Links